 By now you have prepared your side dishes.
 You have opened your favorite bottle of wine to breathe and your fire is ready.
 You know your fire is ready when the coals are gray.

 The direct heat side temperature should be at 500° or higher.
 The indirect heat side should be at 325° to 350°.

 Prior to cooking, place a piece of tin foil, shiny side down on the grill for one minute.
-After one minute, use tongs to remove it and begin brushing down your grill so it is clean to cook on.
+After one minute, use tongs to remove it and begin cleaning your grill by brushing down.

-Now, take your frozen meat cut out and place it on the direct heat side.
+Now, take your frozen steaks out and place it on the direct heat side.

 After three to four minutes of grilling, give the steak a quarter turn; this will sear the bottom side with perfect grill marks.